manjurul-karim/L2A2/README.md

 | 2         | Karim | 29  | Barishal |
 | 3         | Rahim | 29  | Dhaka    |

-In this table has id,name, age and address. if we want to know any of row data we need to uniquely identify from others table otherwise we donn't get exact data.
-Name, Age, and Address may be repeated in columns in this table so they violate the rules of the primary key.only unique is person_id so id is the primary key for this table.
+In this table has person_id,name, age and address. if we want to know any of row data we need to uniquely identify from others rows otherwise we donn't get exact data.
+Name, Age, and Address may be repeated so they violate the rules of the primary key.only unique is person_id so `person_id` is the primary key for this table.

 **Foreign Key:** A Foreign key is a key that is used as a primary key for another table.we can connect two table using foreign key.The table with the foreign key is called the child table, and the table with the primary key is called the referenced or parent table.